MicrosoftDocs/Viva/Viva/goals/microsoft-planner-integration.md

 You can view the tasks from Planner in Viva Goals by selecting Tasks or Open detail view from the initiative overview.

-### How to use Microsoft Planner to track progress with a initiative KPI
+### How to use Microsoft Planner to track progress with an initiative KPI

 1. Select **Add initiative** in Viva Goals or edit an existing initiative.
 1. Select **Outcome**.